cloudposse/github-action-atmos-terraform-select-components/README.md

 ```

 ### Migrating from `v0` to `v1`
+The major changes between versions `v0` and `v1` are as follows:

-`v1` replace `jq-query` input with `selected-filter` variable and simplify the query.
+- `v1` replaced the `jq-query` input parameter with a new parameter called `selected-filter` to simplify the query for end-users.
-Now you need to specify only part used in select function of `jq-query`.
+  Now you need to specify only the part used inside of the `select(...)` function of the `jq-query`.

-`v1` moved variables from `inputs` to atmos gitops config path `./.github/config/atmos-gitops.yaml`
+-`v1` moved parameters from the `inputs` to the Atmos GitOps config file, which defaults to `./.github/config/atmos-gitops.yaml`

 |         name             |
 |--------------------------|